Nuclear Fuel Cycle and Materials

 The report has become widely recognized in the international nuclear community as a primary reference document on world uranium supply.
 It has been found useful by government policy makers, professionals in the uranium exploration and mining industry and other professionals that are interested in uranium resource, production and demand aspects of the nuclear fuel cycle.

-The book can be ordered online from the OECD Online Bookshop.
+The book can be downloaded online from the OECD Online Bookshop.

 - Demand for uranium is expected to continue to rise for the foreseeable future.
 Although the Fukushima Daiichi nuclear accident has affected nuclear power projects and policies in some countries, nuclear power remains a key part of the global energy mix.
 Several governments have plans for new nuclear power plant construction, with the strongest expansion expected in China, India, the Republic of Korea and the Russian Federation.
 The speed and magnitude of growth in generating capacity elsewhere is still to be determined.